 High-quality support is necessary to direct purchasing decisions.
 Social media takes on added importance in creating a community of potential customers.

 Perfect your Sales Funnel to Retain Customer Loyalty

 The sale comes next, but the funnel doesn't end here.
 A well-designed sales funnel will always promote brand loyalty, whether by providing regular blog updates, special offers or loyalty schemes.

 Once in the funnel, you should encourage customers to climb back to the top and re-enter.
 If the experience is well-designed, this should be a smooth transition.

-With a well-configured system that involves marketing, content creation, sales and support teams, small and medium-sized businesses can create efficient customer management strategies with ease.
+With a well-configured system that involves marketing, content creation, sales and support teams, small and medium-sized businesses can easily create efficient customer management strategies.